wo3kie/cxxDojo/README.md

 **61. ssl/https.cpp**
 Implement a function to make secure connection with https server.
 Use can use Bing Web Search API as a use case.

+**62. countBits.cpp**
+Implement a program to count 1 bits in a number.
+Can you use constexpr to do it?